scalan/scalan/README.md

   trait PointImplCompanion
 }

-trait PointsDsl extends Scalan with impl.PointsAbs trait PointsDslSeq extends PointsDsl with impl.PointsSeq trait PointsDslExp extends PointsDsl with impl.PointsExp
+trait PointsDsl extends impl.PointsAbs trait PointsDslSeq extends impl.PointsSeq trait PointsDslExp extends impl.PointsExp
 ~~~
 This obviously doesn't compile yet, because of references to non-existent classes in the `impl` package.
-They are boilerplate code which must be generated using the `scalan-meta` tool available at <http://github.com/scalan/scalan-meta> (see its documentation).
+They are boilerplate code which must be generated using the `meta` subproject (see [its documentation](meta/README.md)).
 It will have to be regenerated if `Point` or `PointImpl` are renamed or deleted, or if new implementations of `Point` are added.

 Note that methods in `Point` must have `Rep` in argument types and return value type.
 If `Point` had a type parameter, it would also have methods asserting existence of `Element` instances.
 It may seem some of these empty traits are unnecessary, but they serve as extension points.
 E.g. any methods added to `PointCompanion` will be available on `Point` companion objects.

 See `scalan.linalgebra.Vectors` for a larger example.

-Adding new primitive operations, core types, or backends to Scalan is possible, but not supported at the moment.
+Adding new primitive operations, core types, or backends to Scalan is possible, but the API is currently not stable.

 ## Contributions